 (Slide: 11)

 In 2013, NEPN created a context to showcase some of its recent commissions, producing The Social: Encountering Photography a month-long international festival of photography across the North East of England and with Sunderland as its hub.
-In addition to major gallery and museum exhibitions, the festival incorporated various public contexts and sites and was designed to enable different forms of social engagement with photographic artworks,
+In addition to major gallery and museum exhibitions, the festival incorporated various public contexts and sites and was designed to enable different forms of social engagement with photographic artworks, within traditional arenas such as galleries and museums as well as unexpected places across the region such as in shopping centres, advertising hoardings, bus shelters, metro stations.

 (Slide: 12)

 The Sunderland focus was also important in the commissioning of new projects to be premiered at the festival.
 Sites of urban regeneration and the repurposing of the landscape were explored by Simon Roberts in the major commission titled The Social: Landscapes of Leisure.
-The images were shown in a range of indoor and outdoor contexts, mirroring the festival's theme and infiltration of varied social contexts.
+The images were shown in a range of indoor and outdoor, conventional and non-conventional contexts, mirroring the festival's theme and infiltration of varied social contexts.

 (Slide: 13)